Nipissing University: Academics

-The university is composed of three faculties: the Faculty of Applied and Professional Studies; the Faculty of Arts and Science; and the Schulich School of Education; as well as the School of Graduate Studies.
-Nipissing University has approximately 5000 undergraduate students, the majority of which are full-time students, and 150 graduate students (current as of 2016).
+The university is composed of three faculties: the Faculty of Applied and Professional Studies, the Faculty of Arts and Science, and the Schulich School of Education, as well as the School of Graduate Studies.
+Nipissing University has approximately 6300 undergraduate students, the majority of which are full-time students, and 200 graduate students (current as of 2025).
 Applicants entering from high school must have a minimum of 70%, or 75% if applying for a degree in Criminal Justice or Concurrent Education, to be considered for full-time (30 credits) study.
 Cut-off averages for each program change annually.
 The graduation rate at Nipissing University is 85.9%, which is higher than the average Ontario graduation rate of 77.3%.

 Nipissing University offers over 30 areas of study, many of which have opportunities for internships or experiential learning.
 Some partnership programs, such as Environmental Biology and Technology, Criminology and Criminal Justice (Policing Stream), and Social Welfare and Social Development allow students to earn both a bachelor's degree and a college diploma from Canadore College in four years.

-Nipissing also has a collaborative nursing program with Canadore, giving students access the college's nursing simulation labs.
+Nipissing University’s School of Nursing consistently ranks as the top nursing program in Ontario based on NCLEX-RN registration examination performance.

-Formally known as the Faculty of Education, the Schulich School of Education was established in 2010 due to a donation from philanthropist Seymour Schulich.
-Programs within the Schulich School of Education include both Concurrent and Consecutive Bachelor of Educations degrees as well as a Bachelor of Physical and Health Education.
+Formally known as the Faculty of Education, the Schulich School of Education was established in 2010 following a donation from philanthropist Seymour Schulich.
+Nipissing University’s Faculty of Education was designated the Schulich School of Education.
+Programs within the Schulich School of Education include Concurrent and Consecutive Bachelor of Education degrees, as well as a Bachelor of Physical and Health Education.

+Nipissing University marked the occasion shortly after celebrating 100 years of teacher education in Ontario in 2009.
+Today, the Schulich School of Education is one of the largest faculties of education in Ontario and is considered the most competitive in the province for admission.